digitalrebar/provision/doc/operations/virtualmedia-iso-booting.rst

 .. warning:: The Virtual Media ISO mount and booting method is currently a
              *Technical Preview*, as of December 2020.
-This feature will be released in the v4.6.0 version.
+This feature will be available in the v4.6.0 version (as a Tech Preview).
 The documentation in this guide may be out of sync with usage as this feature is productionized.
 Contact RackN support for any questions.

 .. note:: This capability will be changing as new use case requirements and
           field testing is performed.
 If you have any feature enhancements